Psykotikism/Mutant_Tanks/README.md

 /**
  * Returns the maximum value of the "Type Range" setting.
  *
  * @return			The maximum value of the "Type Range" setting.
  **/
 native int ST_MaxType();

 /**
  * Returns the minimum value of the "Type Range" setting.
  *
  * @return			The minimum value of the "Type Range" setting.
  **/
 native int ST_MinType();

 /**
  * Returns if the core plugin is enabled.
  *
  * @return			True if core plugin is enabled, false otherwise.
  **/
 native bool ST_PluginEnabled();

 /**
+ * Returns if a certain Super Tank type can be spawned.
+ *
+ * @param type			Super Tank type.
+ * @return			True if the type can be spawned, false otherwise.
+ * @error			Type is 0.
+ **/
+native bool ST_SpawnEnabled(int type);

+/**
  * Spawns a Tank with the specified Super Tank type.
  *
  * @param tank			Client index of the Tank.
  * @param type			Super Tank type.
  * @error			Invalid client index or type is 0.
  **/
 native void ST_SpawnTank(int tank, int type);